paulkarikari/paulkarikari/README.md

 ## How I Can Help

-If you are scaling Azure Databricks in a regulated environment, I can help with:
+If you are scaling  Databricks in a regulated environment, I can help with:

 - defining target architecture and getting it review-ready for architecture, security, and risk forums
 - embedding governance and controls directly into platform and data workflows